 Fairtrade Standards are designed to improve employment conditions and protect the rights of workers on certified plantations and to support certified farmers to increase their incomes and gain more control within the banana supply chains.

 Fairtrade Standards for bananas act as a safety net against the unpredictable market, aiming to ensure growers are paid a price that covers their average costs of production.
 The Fairtrade Minimum Price for bananas is set by region to reflect the varying costs of sustainable production.
 Producer organisations supplying Fairtrade markets also receive a Fairtrade Premium payment of US $1/box (or US $55/tonne) which is earmarked for business and community investment.
-In 2013-14, Fairtrade Premiums amounted to almost £15 million for certified producers.
-Of this, small producer organisations earned £10 million in premiums of which 36% was directly invested in services for farmers.
+In 2016, Fairtrade Premiums amounted to almost £25.5 million for certified producers.

 Fairtrade has specific standards for plantations that support worker organisation and representation, enabling them to negotiate with management and progress towards living wage benchmarks .
 Workers need strong organisations to represent them in these negotiations.
 Our new Hired Labour Standard greatly strengthens workers’ Freedom of Association in practice including the right to be part of registered trade unions.
 We also changed the rules for usage of the Fairtrade Premium, so workers can now spend up to 20% of the Premium on cash payments or in-kind benefits, or up to 50% if the majority are migrant workers.
 Fairtrade Premium continues to support much-needed social investment projects for worker communities such as building schools to support children’s education and in 2013-14 workers invested 34% of their Premium in improving worker housing.